codedblueprint/ETL-Pipeline/README.md

 - **Scheduling**: Optional periodic execution using APScheduler
 - **Query Utilities**: SQL scripts and Python helpers for data validation

+### Scheduling (Conceptual)

+In a production setting, this pipeline could be scheduled to run hourly or daily using cron, APScheduler, or a workflow orchestrator such as Airflow.

 ---

 ## Tech Stack